 | RealVision AI | $10–$30 | 12 seconds | Uniform, high-quality output |

 The numbers speak for themselves.
 By switching to AI, a Long Beach agent saving $300 per listing on 50 listings a year frees up $15,000.
-That's money that can go toward other marketing efforts.
+That's money that can go toward other marketing efforts, like Facebook ads or open house events.

 Enhanced Buyer Engagement